 The Walking Classroom was developed by Laura Fenn, M.S.
 Ed, for her fifth grade classroom as a response to the lack of opportunities for student activity during the school day.
 Fenn, an educator for over 15 years, noticed a direct correlation between her students’ academic performance and the amount of physical activity they regularly had.
 She came up with a way to get students the exercise they desperately needed without sacrificing instructional time.
 The Walk, Listen, and Learn program was an instant success in her classroom.
 Her students’ attitudes about exercise improved, as did their end-of-grade achievement scores, with her struggling students making the most noticeable gains.
 Soon, Fenn dedicated herself to writing and producing age-appropriate, national standards–aligned podcasts.
 Today, The Walking Classroom is used by thousands of students nationwide.

-The mission of The Walking Classroom is to help strengthen the physical, mental, and academic health of children by establishing and maintaining healthy lifestyle habits while building their health literacy and core content knowledge.
+The mission of The Walking Classroom is to help strengthen the physical, mental, and academic health of children.
+The program teaches children to establish and maintain healthy lifestyle habits, while also building their health literacy and core content knowledge.
 Students walk, listen, and learn.